lenardrommel/lenardrommel/README.md

 - 👋 Hi, I’m @lenardrommel
 - 👀 I’m interested in physics, gymnastics and programming.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning at the Karl Eberhards University in Germany.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing right now.
-- 📫 How to reach me lenardrommel@icloud.com
+- 📫 How to reach me via mail and Discord.

 <!---
 lenardrommel/lenardrommel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.